michaelkeeling/saturn2018-growing-great-software-designers-workshop/position-papers/keeling-toward-a-design-consciousness.md

 SATURN 2018 Growing Great Software Architects Workshop position paper

-The subtitle of my book [Design It!](https://amzn.to/2r6DdWJ) is _from programmer to software architect_.
-This subtitle is both an homage to [The Pragmatic Programmer: from Jouneyman to Master](https://amzn.to/2HZJY7e). but also a signal for potential readers that this book is meant to guide aspiring architects on their journey toward mastery.
+The subtitle of my book, [Design It!](https://amzn.to/2r6DdWJ), is _from programmer to software architect_.
+This subtitle is both an homage to [The Pragmatic Programmer: from Jouneyman to Master](https://amzn.to/2HZJY7e). and a signal for potential readers that this book is meant to guide aspiring architects on their journey toward mastery.
 This journey, _from programmer to software architect_, was at the forefront of my mind throughout the writing process.
 I worked hard to fill every page of every chapter with practical and useful advice taken from my own experiences working with teams to ship software and mentoring future